rks101/egnet/README.md

 [What email headers can be spoofed?](https://www.quora.com/Is-it-possible-to-fake-every-line-in-an-email-header-I-know-it-is-possible-to-fake-some-lines-but-what-about-the-signed-by-and-mailed-by-lines-How-secure-is-SPF-and-DKIM-authentication)

 [Signed-by and emailed-by in email header](https://www.online-tech-tips.com/computer-tips/worry-verification-emails-google/)
-A visible mailed-by field in email header means that email was SPF-authenticated.
-A visible signed-by field in email header means the email was DKIM-signed.
+A visible mailed-by field in the email header means that the email was SPF-authenticated.
+A visible signed-by field in the email header means the email was DKIM-signed.

 5. BIMI and VMC - additional reputation
-You can [add a brand logo to outgoing email with BIMI](https://support.google.com/a/answer/10911320), and for this you need a [VMC](https://support.google.com/a/answer/10911320) with trademarked logo.
+You can [add a brand logo to outgoing email with BIMI](https://support.google.com/a/answer/10911320), and for this, you need a [VMC](https://support.google.com/a/answer/10911320) with trademarked logo.

-6. [Enable Mail Transfer Agent (MTA) Strict Transport Security (STS) and TLS reporting](https://support.google.com/a/answer/9276512) to inprove email security and reporting.
+6. [Enable Mail Transfer Agent (MTA) Strict Transport Security (STS) and TLS reporting](https://support.google.com/a/answer/9276512) to improve email security and reporting.

 ----

 ## The One with LDAP

-To query and backup/dump LDIF tree:
+To query and backup/dump the LDIF tree:
 ```
 ldapsearch -x -b "dc=iitx,dc=ac,dc=in" -H ldap://10.10.10.10 -D "cn=admin,dc=iitx,dc=ac,dc=in" -W > backup.ldif
 ```
 This can be useful to create another instance of LDAP.
-You need to mention root DN / domain name, LDAP server IP and admin user.
+You should mention the root DN / domain name, LDAP server IP, and admin user.

-Sysad should practice and know LDAP related [command line tools](https://docs.oracle.com/cd/A97630_01/network.920/a96579/comtools.htm) to query, add, delete, modify LDAP entries.
-It's a different experience with command line :) and you can write scripts to automate the housekeeping!
+Sysad should practice and know LDAP-related [command line tools](https://docs.oracle.com/cd/A97630_01/network.920/a96579/comtools.htm) to query, add, delete, and modify LDAP entries.
+It's a different experience with the command line :) and you can write scripts to automate the housekeeping!

 [Manage LDAP entries using LDAP Account Manager (LAM)](https://www.ldap-account-manager.org/lamcms/) and [Web-based LDAP Schema admin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page)